Partnering for collaboration and shared vision

 Catholic Community Services and Catholic Housing Services are official human service outreach arms of the Catholic Church in Western Washington.
 The organization is committed to serving those individuals, children, families and communities struggling with poverty and the effects of intolerance and racism, and to actively joining with others to work for justice.
 CCS/CHS serves people in need, regardless of religious affiliation, race or economic status.

 Craft3 is a nonprofit community development financial institution with a mission to strengthen economic, ecological and family resilience in Pacific Northwest communities.
-Craft3’s Executive Vice President Sue Taoka serves as president of YCC’s board of directors.
-YCC and Craft3 are exploring ways to assist with economic development in the Yesler Neighborhood and beyond.

 The First Hill Improvement Association is working to make First Hill a great neighborhood for all.
 The organization’s work includes: advocacy on key issues affecting the neighborhood; providing a forum for discussion; programming community events; tracking and communicating important changes and their impact to the community; and connecting residents, visitors, and employees to create the best and most livable neighborhood possible.

 Seattle Goodwill is a nonprofit organization founded in 1923.
 Goodwill operations include ten job training centers, 24 retail stores and 38 donation sites in King, Snohomish, Skagit, Whatcom and Kitsap counties.
-Goodwill is working with YCC to expand employment and career opportunities to low-income residents through programs including their Youth Green Corps Program, Youth Year-Round Program and Youth Aerospace Program.
+Goodwill is working with Crescent Collaborative to expand employment and career opportunities to low-income residents through programs including their Youth Green Corps Program, Youth Year-Round Program and Youth Aerospace Program.

-Harborview Medical Center is exploring ways to support economic opportunities for Yesler neighborhood residents as well as supporting initiatives to increase their health and well-being.
+Harborview Medical Center is exploring ways to support economic opportunities for Yesler neighborhood residents as well as initiatives to increase their health and well-being.

 Founded as a national nonprofit in 1969, NDC has worked for almost 50 years fulfilling its mission to increase the flow of capital for investment in low-income communities.
 NDC directs capital to support the development and preservation of affordable housing, the creation of jobs through training and small business lending and the advancement of livable communities through investment in social infrastructure.

-Odessa Brown Children’s Clinic (OBCC) is a community clinic of Seattle Children’s Hospital located in the Central District at 21st & Yesler.
+Odessa Brown Children’s Clinic (OBCC) is a community clinic of Seattle Children’s Hospital located in the Central Area at 21st & Yesler.
 Children from birth through 21 receive care from a team of specially-trained pediatric care providers.
 OBCC provides medical, dental, mental health and nutrition services to all families, regardless of their ability to pay.
 OBCC also has a school-based clinic at Garfield High School.

 Public Health Seattle & King County is working with community partners to provide guidance and technical assistance on improving healthful living conditions and building healthy communities.
-Their expertise, data collection and analysis will help provide the evidence base to evaluate our work and identify successful strategies.

 Seattle Colleges offer workforce education and training, professional-technical programs, bachelor’s degrees in career areas and transfer degree programs to nearly 50,000 students each year.